gdonnari/roz-form/README.md

 ## Sandbox

-Try it online on this [sandbox](https://codesandbox.io/p/sandbox/roz-form-6xwhdf?file=%2Fsrc%2FApp.js).
+Try it online with this [sandbox](https://codesandbox.io/p/sandbox/roz-form-6xwhdf?file=%2Fsrc%2FApp.js).

 ## Basic Usage

-To easy understand how to use Roz, let's implement a form in 3 simple steps.

 In the following example we will use the main components Roz provides: `Form`, `Input`, `Select` and `Textarea`.

 ### Step 1.

-Write your form as usual, nothing really new here.
+We start with a normal HTML form:

 ```
 function submitHandler(e) {